ArokyaMatthew/AURA/README.md

 🛠️ Contribute code or ideas

 📣 Share it with educators and communities

+How to use:

+to start frontend:
+cd ....AURA/frontend
+Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass npm run start

+to start backend:
+cd ...../AURA
+python -m uvicorn backend.main:app --reload

+install requirements in requirements.txt
+Should be run in 2 seperate terminals for performance.

 Together, we can make sure no one is left behind in the AI era.